mpastell/Pweave/README.rst

 quite good test coverage and should be usable for anyone who wants to try it out.

 **Notable new features:**

 - Code is run using jupyter_client giving the possibility to run code using any installed kernel (including python2) via `--kernel` argument.
 Some chunk options only work for Python.
 - Support for IPython magics and rich output.
 - Many small fixes to output and syntax highlighting including rendering tracebacks correctly.
-- Output directly to Jupyter notebooks with chunk options preserved as metadata: ability to use custom nbconvert templates in addition to builtin formatters.
+- Output directly to Jupyter notebooks with chunk options preserved as metadata -> ability to use custom nbconvert templates in addition to builtin formatters.

 About Pweave